Ideal Poisson-Voronoi tessellations on hyperbolic spaces: Abstract

 \section{Abstract}

 We study the limit in low intensity of Poisson--Voronoi tessellations in hyperbolic spaces $ \mathbb{H}_{d}$ for $d \geq 2$.
-In contrast to the Euclidean setting, a limiting non-trivial ideal tessellation $ \mathcal{V}_{d}$ appears as the intensity tends to $0$.
-The tessellation $ \mathcal{V}_{d}$ is a natural isometry-invariant (a.k.a.\ M{\"o}bius-invariant) decomposition of $ \mathbb{H}_{d}$ into countably many infinite convex polytopes, each with a unique end.
-We study its basic properties, in particular the geometric features of its cells.
+In contrast to the Euclidean setting, a limiting nontrivial ideal tessellation $ \mathcal{V}_{d}$ appears as the intensity tends to $0$.
+The tessellation $ \mathcal{V}_{d}$ is a natural, isometry-invariant decomposition of $ \mathbb{H}_{d}$ into countably many unbounded polytopes, each with a unique end.
+We study its basic properties, in particular, the geometric features of its cells.

+\begin{quote} [The Cheshire cat] vanished quite slowly, beginning with the end of the tail, and ending with the grin, which remained some time after the rest of it had gone.

+``Well!
+I've often seen a cat without a grin,'' thought Alice; ``but a grin without a cat!
+It's the most curious thing I ever saw in my life!''